ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 ### Update an automatically-staged Conda environment

-If we update or install new Conda packages to a staged environment, they will all be lost when unstaged.
-For installation to be persistent, we need to install to the original Conda environment.
-Because of this, we need to temporarily disable the automatic staging.
+If we would update or install new Conda packages to a staged environment, they will all be lost when unstaged.
+Because of this staged environments are by default read-only (**conda-stage** option `--writable` overrides this).
+Instead, for installation to be persistent, we need to install to the original Conda environment before it is staged.
+To do this, we need to temporarily disable the automatic staging, otherwise it will be staged before we get to install.
 This can be done by set environment `CONDA_STAGE` to `false` before activation.
 Here is an example how to update all packages in the `myjupyter` environment:

 ```sh
 [alice@{{ site.devel.name }} ~]$ export CONDA_STAGE=false